Loading

 [ "filter-fl", "filter-ag" ]

-A client may ask you to work as an employee for the EOR instead of as an independent contractor for a variety of reasons, including the need for a set working schedule and a long-term relationship.
-If you decide to accept a project where you are classified as an employee, we’ll refer you to the third-party Employer of Record (EOR) through the Upwork Payroll solution.
+In some cases, a client may ask you to work as an employee for an Employer of Record (EOR) instead of as an independent contractor.
+This can be for a variety of reasons, including the need for a set working schedule and a long-term relationship.
+If you decide to accept a project where you are classified as an employee, we’ll refer you to the third-party EOR.

 As with other clients you work with on Upwork, you will agree upon a rate before the contract starts and will still communicate directly with your client on project-related matters.

-• Upwork Payroll contracts may be hourly or salaried.
+• Upwork Payroll contracts may be hourly or salaried

-• Your contract will be marked as "paused" in Upwork to prevent duplicate reporting of hours and payments; this will not affect your Job Success Score.
+• Your contract will be marked as "paused" in Upwork to prevent duplicate reporting of hours and payments; this will not affect your Job Success Score

-• Your earnings from Upwork Payroll contracts will be reflected in your Upwork profile; however, the number of hours worked will not.
+• Your earnings from Upwork Payroll contracts will be reflected in your Upwork profile; however, the number of hours worked will not

-• Your EOR will relay any necessary information about matters relating to your employment.
+• Your EOR will relay any necessary information about matters relating to your employment

-How will I be paid?
+How will I be paid with Upwork Payroll?

 Your employer, the EOR, will pay you directly.
 This means you will not withdraw funds from the Upwork platform.
 You will need to provide the EOR with your bank account information and they will instruct you on how to set up direct deposit for your pay.
 If you need to update this information later, you will need to contact the EOR directly.